annotation/text-fabric/tf/docs/about/tests.md

 We build a
 [test corpus](https://github.com/annotation/text-fabric/tree/master/test/generic/tf),
-wich contains only 10 slots, with node type `sign` and one other node type `part`.
+which contains only 10 slots, with node type `sign` and one other node type `part`.

 The code to build it is in [makeTestTf.py](https://github.com/annotation/text-fabric/blob/master/test/generic/makeTestTf.py).